ncatlab/nlab-content/pages/5/9/3/5/5395/content.md

 diagrams in the definitions of a monad and an EM-algebra, naturality, and the triangular identities.
 For details, see the proof of Lemma 4.5.1 of [Borceux](#Borceux), pp. 222-223.
-(Note that this lemma does not depend neither on the existence of a left adjoint for the bottom horizontal arrow, nor on the existence of coequalizers.
+(Note that this lemma does not depend on the existence of a left adjoint for the bottom horizontal arrow, nor on the existence of coequalizers.
 Only the commutativity is required.)
 =--